On disjoint stationary sequences: Introduction and Background

 \begin{theorem} Suppose $\lambda_1<\lambda_2$ are two Mahlo cardinals in $V$.
 Then there is a forcing extension in which for $\mu \in \{\aleph_1,\aleph_2\}$, there are stationarily many $N \in [H(\mu^+)]^\mu$ that are internally stationary but not internally club.\end{theorem}

 The last main result is motivated by work of Gilton and Krueger, who answered a question from ``The Eightfold Way'' by obtaining stationary reflection for subsets of $\aleph_2 \cap \cof(\omega)$ together with failure of approachability at $\aleph_2$ (i.e$.$ $\aleph_2 \notin I[\aleph_2]$) using disjoint stationary sequences \cite{Gilton-Krueger2020}.
 This result used the fact that the existence of a disjoint stationary sequence implies failure of approachability.
-Gilton asked for the exact consistency strength of the failure of approachability at $\aleph_2$ together with the nonexistence of a disjoint stationary set on $\aleph_2$ \cite[Question 9.0.15]{Gilton-thesis}.
+Gilton asked for the exact consistency strength of the failure of approachability at $\aleph_2$ together with the nonexistence of a disjoint stationary sequence on $\aleph_2$ \cite[Question 9.0.15]{Gilton-thesis}.
 (He pointed out that Cox found this separation using $\textsf{\textup{PFA}}$ \cite{Cox2021}.)
-It is known that the failure of approachability requires the consistency strength of a Mahlo cardinal, and in \autoref{sec-thm3} we show that a Mahlo cardinal is sufficient for the separation:
+It is known that the failure of approachability requires the consistency strength of a Mahlo cardinal since $\square_\tau$ holds if $\tau^+$ is not Mahlo in $L$ \cite{Jensen1972} and $\square_\tau$ implies the approachability property $\tau^+ \in I[\tau^+]$ \cite{Handbook-Eisworth}.
+In \autoref{sec-thm3} we show that a Mahlo cardinal is sufficient for the separation:

 \begin{theorem} Suppose that $\lambda$ is Mahlo in $V$.
 Then there is a forcing extension in which $\aleph_2 \notin I[\aleph_2]$ and there is no disjoint stationary sequence on $\aleph_2$.\end{theorem}